YU-MITC/moodle-atto_yukaltura/README.md

 Change log of YU Kaltura Media for Atto
 ------

+Version 1.5.0

+* fixed README.md, in order to support the Moodle 3.10.

 Version 1.4.2

-* fixed README.md in order to support the Moodle 3.9.
+* fixed README.md, in order to support the Moodle 3.9.

 Version 1.4.1